Why Knowing Your Audience is Important

 Benefits from Knowing Your Course Audience

 The main benefit of clearly defining your course audience is the ability to better target potential users and help maximize your ROI.
-If you have a full understanding of who your content is geared toward, you can target sponsored ads to people who have a higher chance of purchasing your course.
+Understand who your content is geared toward and target sponsored ads to people who will purchase your course.
 Engagement is instrumental in the success of online learning.

 Knowing what users want out of your content enables you to create what they want to interact and engage with.
 If you are able to clearly define and build your LMS course audience, you can create more courses using the same concepts.